T0mmykn1fe/iPadMeetingRoomMagic/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt](https://github.com/cowboy/grunt).

 ## Release History
+* 0.2.1 - Fix mobile Safari bug - no support for function.prototype.bind.
+* 0.2.0 - A web server pings Google, and all the client displays talk to the central server for data.
 * 0.1.0 - Used now deprecated GApps v2 API.
 Served static files only and each client pinged Google independently
-* 0.2.0 - A web server pings Google, and all the client displays talk to the central server for data.

 ## What's next?